Eamonn Holmes has confirmed he is to quit This Morning for GB News.

 However in 2020 it was revealed that they would be replaced by Alison Hammond and Dermot O’Leary.
 Eamonn and Ruth currently continue to front the show during school holidays.

 They tweeted at the time: “It’s a changing of the guard on Fridays from January.
 We hope you make Alison and Dermot as welcome as you’ve made us over the years.
 Have a Ball you two !

 It’s not Goodbye from us, it’s simply Au Revoir until the next half term.”

-According to the Mirror, Ruth - who has appeared on This Morning since 1999 - is "unlikely" to remain on the show but will continue her regular role as a panellist on Loose Women.
+According to sources, Ruth – who has appeared on This Morning since 1999 – is “unlikely” to remain on the show but will continue her regular role as a panellist on Loose Women.